mattiasegly/docker-prometheus-node_exporter/README.md

-# docker-prometheus-node_exporter
+# rpi-prometheus-node_exporter
-Raspberry Pi Docker Container for Prometheus Node Exporter<BR>
+Raspberry Pi Docker Container for Prometheus Node Exporter

-Work in progress, trying to create simple Prometheus Node Exporter container.
+Multiarch build using balena's Raspberry Pi image and docker's official Debian image.<BR>
+Running with tag :latest should work on all Raspberry Pi models and standard 64-bit hardware.

 Run with:<BR>
 docker run -d \\\